email: info(at)go-eu.com

 For a normal temporary or ordinary residence permit, Maltese authorities expect you to live in Malta because the purpose of these permits is actual residence in the country:

-Best for: international companies with professional compliance, founders needing EU structure with tailored tax outcomes.
+Best for: international companies with professional compliance, founders needing an EU structure tax results tax outcomes.

-Not the lowest-tax jurisdiction by headline rates, but included due to stability, EU credibility, and overall business
+Not the lowest-tax jurisdiction, but due to a very stable environment, EU credibility, and overall business

 strength.
 In practice, it can be competitive for real operational companies.

-Foreigners (EU or non-EU) can register and fully own a Czech company (such as an s.r.o.
+Foreigners (EU or non-EU) can open and fully own a Czech company (such as an s.r.o.

 - the Czech limited liability company) without living in the country or holding a Czech residence permit.
 Founders and directors do not have to be residents.